dickyfarhan777/Cashback_Sociolla_Tunjungan_Surabaya/README.md

 # 👋Tentang Project

-Project ini adalah kerja praktek di bootcamp Juara Coding SQA-RPA Batch 12.
-Dengan utama yaitu ka Koswara.
-Pada praktek magang ini memiliki rentang waktu sekitar 2 minggu, kelompok 2 ditugaskan untuk melakukan testing sebuah website Cashback Sociolla Tunjangan Surabaya.
-Dalam mengerjakan testing ini, kami mengikuti real world cases yang berarti menggunakan dokumen SIT(System Integration Testing), dalam SIT kami melakukan dua testing yaitu manual testing dan automation testing.
+This project is an internship at the Juara Coding SQA-RPA Batch 12 bootcamp.
+The main supervisor is Koswara.
+In this internship, which lasted for about two weeks, Group 2 was tasked with testing the Cashback Sociolla Tunjangan Surabaya website.
+In carrying out this testing, we followed real world cases, which means using the SIT (System Integration Testing) document.
+In SIT, we conducted two tests: manual testing and automation testing.

 # 👥 Anggota Project
 - Dicky Farhan (Leader)
 - Salma Nida Khofiyya (Member)
 - Trisna Hidayati (Member)
-- Ihza (Member)
+- Ihza Razan Alghifari (Member)

 ## 🔗 Links

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dicky-farhan7/)

 ## ⚒️ Tech Stack